icbat/icbat.github.io/dev/_posts/2014-10-06-parameterized-junit4.md

 }
 {% endhighlight %}

-You can also use a more explicity if simplified syntax:
+You can also use a more explicit, if simplified, syntax:

 {% highlight java %}
 @Parameter(0)